Robert Fisk: Stances and reception

-Fisk was known for his criticism of the foreign policy of the United States, particularly the country's involvement in the wars in Afghanistan and the Middle East.
-He was consistently critical of Israel, labelling some of the country's actions against Palestinians as "war crimes".
+Fisk was known for his criticism of U.S. foreign policy, particularly the country's involvement in the wars in Afghanistan and the Middle East.
+He was consistently critical of Israel, calling some of its actions against Palestinians war crimes.
 One of his beliefs was that he should report events from the point of view of the victim rather than those in authority.
-The Times newspaper, in its November 2020 obituary of Fisk, said that he had developed a "visceral dislike of the Israeli government and its allies" following his coverage of the Sabra and Shatila massacre, alleging that this had made Fisk biased and "unable to provide a dispassionate account of events and their context".
+In its November 2020 obituary of Fisk, The Times wrote that he had developed a "visceral dislike of the Israeli government and its allies" after covering the Sabra and Shatila massacre, arguing that this had made Fisk biased and "unable to provide a dispassionate account of events and their context".
 David Pryce-Jones, writing in The Spectator in 2003, said that Fisk was guilty of "hysteria and distortion" in his coverage of Middle Eastern topics.
-The Independent, for whom he wrote from 1989, praised him as being "renowned for his courage in questioning official narratives from governments".
+In contrast, The Independent, for whom he wrote from 1989, called him "renowned for his courage in questioning official narratives from governments".

-The BBC's Jeremy Bowen also praised him following his death and noted the controversy Fisk drew for his "sharp criticism of the US and Israel, and of Western foreign policy".
-Bowen described himself as an admirer who would miss Fisk's "guts and his appetite for the fight".
-Fisk dismissed the controversy related to his reporting in Syria, saying that he was "writing only what he saw and heard".
-His ex-wife Lara Marlowe took exception to the frequent use of the adjective 'controversial' in obituaries: he was a prolific non-conformist in the world of journalism, whose judgments avoided jumping on the bandwagon and, in her experience, had been "intuitive, rapid, ... and invariably right".
+The BBC's Jeremy Bowen also praised Fisk after his death, and noted the controversy he drew for his "sharp criticism of the US and Israel, and of Western foreign policy".
+Bowen called himself an admirer who would miss Fisk's "guts and his appetite for the fight".
+Fisk dismissed the controversy related to his reporting in Syria, saying he was "writing only what he saw and heard".
+His ex-wife, Lara Marlowe, took exception to the use of the adjective "controversial" in his obituaries, saying "he was a prolific non-conformist in the world of journalism, whose judgments avoided jumping on the bandwagon" and, in her experience, had been "intuitive, rapid [...] and invariably right".

 Similarly, the foreign correspondent for The Independent Patrick Cockburn, responding to criticisms raised in obituaries, said "Derring-do in times of war usually gets good notices from the press and from public opinion, but moral endurance is a much rarer commodity, when the plaudits are replaced by abuse, often from people who see a world divided between devils and angels and denounce anybody reporting less than angelic behaviour on the part of the latter for being secret sympathisers with the devil."
-Cockburn wrote that Fisk was better than anyone at "find[ing] out significant news as fast as possible, disregard[ing] all efforts by governments, armies and media to suppress it, and pass[ing] that information on to the public so they can better judge what is happening in the world around them".
+Cockburn wrote that Fisk, better than anyone else, could "find out significant news as fast as possible, disregard all efforts by governments, armies and media to suppress it, and pass that information on to the public so they can better judge what is happening in the world around them".